LudgershallTel: 01264 790356

 If your doctor has put some of your medication on a repeat prescription this means you can reorder your medication each month without seeing the doctor.
 Your doctor will have specified how many times this can be done before they wish to see you again (usually three to six times).

 Each time you collect a prescription there will be a white form attached to the right of your green prescription.
 This details the medicines that you can re-order and how many times you can re-order them.

-The NHS is introducing the Electronic Prescription Service.
 This could make collecting prescriptions easier and more convenient for you.

 This service gives you the option to 'nominate' the place you choose to get your medication or appliance from so that they can receive your prescriptions electronically.
 This could save you a trip to your GP practice just to collect a prescription form - particularly if you have regular prescriptions.

 Different GP practices, pharmacies and dispensing appliance contractors will start using the service at different times.
 Ask a member of staff for more information or visit the Electronic Prescription Service web site.